 In the second part of our series on addressing Carpal Tunnel Syndrome (CTS), we'll discuss the advantages of manual therapy and exercise in alleviating this issue.
 Additionally, we'll provide video demonstrations of suggested treatment techniques and exercise recommendations commonly given to our patients.

-Carpal Tunnel Syndrome (CTS) is the most common form of nerve compression syndrome (compressive neuropathy) in the upper body.
-(2,3) CTS is also the most expensive musculoskeletal disorder, affecting both business & health care systems, with costs exceeding 2 billion dollars annually (primarily from surgical expenses).
-(1).
+CTS is the most prevalent type of nerve compression syndrome (compressive neuropathy) in the upper body (2,3).
+It's also the costliest musculoskeletal disorder, impacting businesses and healthcare systems, with annual expenses surpassing 2 billion dollars (mainly due to surgical costs) (1).

 CAUSES OF CTS

-NON-SURGICAL APPROACHES VERSES SURGERY
+NON-SURGICAL APPROACHES VERSUS SURGERY